carstenbauer/MonteCarlo.jl/docs/src/flavors/dqmc.md

 We provide a general algorithm to construct the "checkerboard" split up of a generic `Lattice`.
 The only requirement is that the `Lattice` has the following two fields,

-* `n_bonds::Int`: total number of bonds (lattice graph edges)
-* `bonds::Matrix{Int}`: bond matrix of shape `(n_bonds, 3)`.
-Rows correspond to bonds and columns indicate source site, target site, and bond type in this order.
+We provide a general algorithm to construct the "checkerboard" split up of a generic `AbstractLattice`.
+The only requirement is that the `AbstractLattice` implements a method `_neighbors(::Nothing, l::MyLattice, directed::Val{false})` or includes a field `bonds` and implements the trait `has_bonds_table(::MyLattice) = HasBondsTable()`.
+Either should give access to a bond matrix of size `(nbonds, 3)`, where each row contains a bond with a source site index, a target site index and a bond type (integer).

-Of course, one can also manually construct a (more efficient) checkerboard split up by overloading the following function for the specific `Lattice` subtype.
+Of course, one can also manually construct a (more efficient) checkerboard split up by overloading the following function for the specific `AbstractLattice` subtype.

 ```@docs
-MonteCarlo.build_checkerboard(l::MonteCarlo.Lattice)
+MonteCarlo.build_checkerboard(l::MonteCarlo.AbstractLattice)
 ```

 ### Effective slice matrices and Green's function